-Pursuant to Cook County Circuit Court Rules 6.4 and 6.5, the judges of the Law Division and Municipal Department hearing a minor's or disabled person's personal injury action, an action brought under the Wrongful Death Act, or an action which survives a plaintiff's death, shall rule on the fairness and reasonableness of a proposed settlement, fix the attorneys' fees and expenses attributable to the litigation, adjudicate liens, and find the degree of dependency where appropriate.
-Additionally, where there is recovery for wrongful death, the court shall determine the net amount distributable to those persons entitled.
-Such matters shall not be referred to the Probate Division.
+Pursuant to Cook County Circuit Court Rules 6.4, 6.5, and 12.15, the judges of the Law Division and Municipal Department hearing a minor's or disabled person's personal injury action, an action brought under the Wrongful Death Act, or an action which survives a plaintiff's death, shall approve the fairness and reasonableness of a proposed settlement, fix the attorneys' fees and expenses attributable to the litigation, adjudicate liens, apportion a percent for wrongful death and a percent for survival action, and determine the allocation of the wrongful death proceeds based upon the degrees of dependency of the next of kin where appropriate and enter the appropriate order dismissing the action.
+Wrongful death matters without a survival count shall not be referred to the Probate Division.
+However survival actions, as well as actions involving minors and disabled persons, must be referred to the Probate Division for the purpose of appointing an estate representative.

-Once the Law or Municipal judge makes these determinations, pursuant to Cook County Circuit Court Rule 12.15, the judges of the Probate Division are responsible for the appointment of guardians or other representatives, setting and approval of bonds, authorizing the settlement distribution of proceeds and approval of vouchers, and the administration of the estate in cases where the amount involved requires administration.
+Once the Law or Municipal judge makes these determinations, pursuant to Cook County Circuit Court Rule 12.15, the judges of the Probate Division are responsible for appointing guardians or other representatives, setting and approving bonds, authorizing the settlement distribution of proceeds, approving vouchers, and administering the estate in cases where the amount involved requires administration, such as when the action survives the plaintiff's death or a minor or disabled person is the recipient of settlement proceeds.